 President Kawagishi has previously mentioned that "a soccer club is a dual wheel of business and football."
 From here, I would like to ask about the football aspect.
 First, please share your honest thoughts on the performance for the 2024 season.

-First of all, I always have the desire to be involved in the title race, but I was unable to reach that goal.
-To be frank, it is frustrating.
-Our league performance was 7th, which is an improvement of 4 places from 11th in the 2023 season.
-However, we were significantly behind Vissel Kobe, who won the championship, and there was a 10-point gap to the elite qualification for the AFC Champions League.
-Among the three J1 clubs based in Tokyo, we finished in the lowest position, settling into a much more subdued position than the vision we had at the beginning of the season.
-We were also eliminated early in the J.League YBC Levain Cup and the Emperor's Cup.
-There is still much to be done, and I feel that there are many things we are lacking this season.
+First of all, we always want to be involved in the title race, but we were unable to reach that goal.
+To be honest, it is frustrating.
+Our league performance was 7th place, improving by four positions from 11th in the 2023 season.
+However, we were significantly behind the champions Vissel Kobe in points, and there was a 10-point gap to the AFC Champions League Elite qualification zone.
+Among the three J1 clubs based in Tokyo, we ranked the lowest, settling into a much more subdued position than the one we envisioned at the start of the season.
+We were also eliminated early in both the J.League YBC Levain Cup and the Emperor's Cup.
+It was a season that made us feel there is still much to do and many things we are lacking.

 ──Will it be the case that the success in the business aspect will be utilized in the football aspect from now on?

-To begin with, I believe that we cannot significantly change the football aspect from a business perspective.
-The direction of the arrow is to improve the content of football first, and then figure out how to develop that into a business.
-Additionally, it is a cycle of reinvesting the results from the business back into football.
+To begin with, I believe that it is not possible to drastically change the football side from the business side.
+The direction of the arrow is to improve the quality of football first, and then figure out how to develop that into the business.
+Then, it becomes a cycle of reinvesting the results from the business back into football.

-At the time I took office, due to the COVID-19 pandemic, it was necessary to rebuild and elevate the business side, so we started from there.
-However, to get into a good cycle, we need to switch on the football side; otherwise, we cannot enter that cycle.
-Therefore, I am currently focusing on that and want to work on it.
-This was also what I talked about in the last interview.
-However, at this point, I must honestly say that it has not turned out to be the picture I envisioned.
-As a club, I believe we must fully commit to that and pursue results.
+For us, when I took office, due to the COVID-19 pandemic, it was necessary to undertake efforts to rebuild and boost the business side, so we started from there.
+However, to create a good cycle, we must switch on the football side; otherwise, we cannot enter that cycle.
+Therefore, we are currently focusing on that and want to work on it.
+This was also something I mentioned in the previous interview.
+However, to be honest, it has not yet become the picture I envisioned.
+As a club as a whole, I believe we must devote ourselves fully to that, pursue results, and thoroughly refine our efforts.

 How far have we progressed in preparing to enter the cycle of reinvestment from the business side to the football side in the three years since you became president?

 I took over the baton in the 2022 season.
-Amid the COVID-19 pandemic, with declining sales, it has been very challenging to allocate a budget for football, including personnel costs.
-This is not limited to FC Tokyo, but it is certainly a very difficult situation.
-I think it can be said that we have always been in a tightrope situation.
-In that regard, my predecessor, Chairman Naoki Okane, also faced significant challenges.
-Under such circumstances, we have managed to get through without significantly cutting the football budget, and we are gradually increasing the budget as we move forward.
+With sales declining due to the COVID-19 pandemic, the question was how much budget could be allocated to the football side, including personnel costs.
+This was not unique to FC Tokyo, but it was certainly a very difficult situation.
+You could say it was always a tightrope walk.
+In that regard, the previous president and current chairman, Naoki Ogane, also struggled greatly.
+Under such circumstances, we managed to get through without cutting the football budget too much and have been gradually increasing the budget as we move forward.

-Of course, there are always costs in the business aspect, so we cannot invest all the increased revenue into football, but we are definitely reinvesting the profits.
-This applies not only to the top team but also includes the academy, and we have just started to use the profits for the overall football aspect.
+Naturally, there are always costs involved in the business side, so we cannot invest all the increased revenue into football, but we are firmly reinvesting the profits generated.
+This applies not only to the top team but also includes the academy, and we have finally reached the stage where we have started using profits across the entire football side.

 That said, as stated in 'FC Tokyo VISION 2030', I believe many people feel that the current season's performance is insufficient to instill the image of Tokyo = FC Tokyo.
 In particular, there may be fans and supporters who are shocked to have fallen behind the newly promoted teams, FC Machida Zelvia (3rd) and Tokyo Verdy (6th).

 That's right.
-I also declared at the new system announcement event that "Tokyo is blue and red," and approached the season with that mindset.
-However, I couldn't make it happen, and I always have the feeling that we must be number one among the three clubs in Tokyo.
-As FC Tokyo, which has been in J1 for a long time, I had that pride and wanted to prove it with results.
+At the new management announcement, I also declared, "Tokyo is blue and red," and approached the season with that mindset.
+However, we were unable to realize that, and I have always felt that we must be number one among the three Tokyo clubs.
+As FC Tokyo, which has long been in J1, we took pride in that and wanted to prove it through results.
 I strongly feel that we cannot continue like this.

 What do you think is the reason for this result?

 However, on the other hand, we were unable to reduce the number of goals conceded.
-With an average of 1.34 goals, it was a tough number to compete with the top teams.
-The average goals conceded by the top teams is around 1.0.
+An average of 1.34 goals conceded per game is a tough figure to keep pace with the top teams.
+The top teams concede around 1.0 goal on average.
 There is a significant gap there.
-Although we scored more goals than last season, we also conceded many, which can be said to have prevented us from advancing to the top.
-Additionally, the gap with the expected goals was also seen as an issue.
+Although we scored more goals than last season, the high number of goals conceded prevented us from advancing to the top ranks.
+Additionally, the gap with the expected goals also emerged as an issue.

 ──Could you explain in detail?

-To simply express the expected goals, it refers to how many chances there were to score.
-There seem to be various calculation methods, but according to Data Stadium, FC Tokyo's expected goals were 1.21.
-In contrast, the average number of goals scored per match was 1.39, indicating that they were efficient in scoring.
-They often converted their limited chances.
-The expected value is calculated from combinations of the number of shots and where they were taken, and a low value means there were many low-probability shots.
-Ultimately, while the number of goals increased, it may have given the impression that they weren't reaching the goal area or that there were few chances.
+To put expected goals simply, it refers to how many chances there were to score goals.
+There seem to be various calculation methods, but according to Data Stadium, FC Tokyo's expected goals was 1.21.
+In contrast, the average goals per match was 1.39, so it can be said that the team scored efficiently.
+There were many cases where goals were scored from limited chances.
+Expected goals are calculated based on a combination of factors such as the number of shots and the locations from which they were taken, and a low value means there were many low-probability shots.
+In the end, although the number of goals increased, it may have given the impression that the team was not getting close enough to the goal or that chances were limited.

-It is often said that over a long season or with each repeating season, the expected goals and the actual number of goals tend to be quite close.
-This season, the number of goals has increased compared to last season, so it was good to score efficiently, but I also believe that this is not something that can be replicated every season.
+It is often said that over a long season and through repeated seasons, the expected goals and the actual number of goals tend to be roughly similar figures.
+This season, the number of goals increased compared to last season, so it was good that we scored efficiently; however, I also believe this is not something that can be consistently reproduced every season.

 So, should the direction of team building aim to improve the expected goals?

-That's right.
-It's something we share within the club.
-If we don't raise our goal expectations, we won't continue to score.
-Looking at the top clubs for the 2024 season, teams like Kobe and Sanfrecce Hiroshima have numbers like 1.6 or 1.8.
-There is a significant gap compared to us, which means we have fewer scoring opportunities.
-If we don't improve these numbers, our ranking won't go up either.
-Regarding scoring opportunities, it's often said how to enhance reproducibility, but on the other hand, while there may be similar scenes, it's impossible to recreate exactly the same scene in soccer.
-In the end, it comes down to a combination of the players' imagination, ideas, and decisiveness.
-I believe that unless we delve deeper into these aspects, our goal expectations won't increase.
+Yes, that is something shared within the club.
+If we don’t increase the expected goals, we cannot continue to score.
+Looking at the top clubs in the 2024 season, Kobe and Sanfrecce Hiroshima have numbers like 1.6 or 1.8.
+There is a significant gap compared to us, which means there are fewer clear scoring chances.
+If we don’t improve these numbers, our ranking will not rise.
+It is often said that we need to improve the reproducibility of scoring chances, but on the other hand, although there are similar situations, football does not allow for exactly the same scene to be recreated.
+In the final moments, it comes down to a combination of the players’ imagination, ideas, and finishing ability.
+Including those aspects, I believe we need to delve much deeper; otherwise, the expected goals will not increase.

 ──Rikizo MATSUHASHI has been appointed as the new manager for the new season.
 Did the new manager select based on such considerations?

-The expected goal value is merely a result indicator, so it serves as reference data; however, it is still one of the important elements.
-The previous coach, Peter CKLAMOVSKI, and the one before him, Albert PUIG ORTONEDA, both left behind very good numbers during their time in the J2 League, with a high goal rate and a low goal conceded rate.
-However, there are differences in categories and the players involved, and it cannot be solely attributed to the coaches, as it could not be replicated exactly at FC Tokyo.
-This time, with the appointment of Rikizo MATSUHASHI as the new coach, I explained what the club is looking for, and conversely, I was able to listen carefully to what Matsuhashi-san is thinking, and I believe the sharing of ideas went smoothly.
-What was impressive was the very high resolution of the discussion.
-The amount of information was also incredibly large.
+Expected goals are ultimately a result indicator and serve as reference data, but they are nonetheless one of the important factors.
+The numbers left by the previous manager Peter CKLAMOVSKI and the former manager Albert PUIG ORTONEDA during their time in the J2 League were very good, with a high goal rate and a low rate of goals conceded.
+However, there were differences in the category and the players involved, so it cannot be attributed solely to the managers, and it was not possible to replicate those results exactly at FC Tokyo.
+This time, with Rikizo MATSUHASHI appointed as the new manager, we explained what the club is seeking, and conversely, we were able to thoroughly hear what Mr. Matsuhashi is thinking, so the sharing of understanding proceeded smoothly.
+What left a strong impression was the very high resolution of the discussion.
+The amount of information was also tremendous.

 ──Please tell us the reason why you chose Coach Matsuhashi among several candidates.

-FCTokyo believes that when considering changing the style of football, it is extremely important to understand the coach's thoughts on philosophy and how it is implemented within the team, and it is essential to proceed with a shared understanding with the club.
+FCTokyo believes that when considering changing the football they aim for, it is extremely important to understand how the coach thinks about the philosophy and how it is implemented within the team, and it is essential to proceed with a shared understanding with the club.
 Naturally, better communication is preferable for this.
 Since I became president, I have worked with two foreign coaches, and while various communications have taken place within the club, considering the current situation of the club, I thought that a Japanese coach might be better next.
 I believe Coach Matsuhashi is suitable in that regard.
 Since the end of the season and the confirmation of Coach Matsuhashi's appointment, communication and mutual understanding have rapidly progressed.

-Our budget scale ranks 7th to 8th in the league.
-From here, we will work hard to increase our budget in order to improve our ranking.
-At the same time, I believe it is necessary to compete with a coach who can deliver good performance relative to the budget.
-Considering that, I think Coach Matsuhashi is one of the best leaders.
-What impressed me when I spoke with Coach Matsuhashi was his statement, 'In Tokyo, we seek the optimal solution for Tokyo.'
-I believe that mindset is what leads to bringing out the team's performance.
-I think we will be able to hear the coach's thoughts again at the announcement of the new structure on January 10, 2025, and I hope they will continue to seek the optimal solution and fight.
+Our budget size ranks around 7th to 8th in the league.
+To improve our standings from here, we will, of course, work hard to increase the budget.
+At the same time, I believe it is also necessary to compete against coaches who can deliver good performance relative to their budget.
+With that in mind, I consider Coach Matsuhashi to be one of the best leaders.
+What left a strong impression on me in talking with Coach Matsuhashi was when he said, "In Tokyo, we seek Tokyo’s optimal solution."
+I believe that mindset is exactly what leads to bringing out the team’s performance.
+We will have the opportunity to hear the coach’s thoughts again at the new system announcement event on January 10, 2025, and I hope he will continue to seek the optimal solution and fight for it.

 ──Finally, please share your thoughts on the relationship between business and football, Mr. Kawagishi.

-Football clubs always face the reality of budget issues.
-While it may sound dull to talk about, the management side aims to create a budget that allows for flexibility, and the strengthening department's job is to effectively utilize that budget to build the team.
-Except for the 2019 season, we have generally ranked according to our budget size.
-In the 2024 season, we finished 7th in the J1 League, which did not allow us to perform significantly against our budget.
-We want to change this and aim to create a cycle that strengthens the team and increases our management scale.
-By improving the output of everyone involved in the club, from selecting the coach to team formation and management, we want to create a new chemical reaction that transforms the team.
-I hope that the 2025 season will be a year where we can clearly show you that power.
+In reality, soccer clubs always face the issue of budgets.
+Talking about it may sound quite unappealing, but from a management perspective, we aim to create the maximum possible budget with some leeway, and the role of those in charge of strengthening the team is to effectively utilize that budget to build the team.
+Except for the 2019 season, we have generally ranked according to the size of our budget.
+In the 2024 season, we finished 7th in the J1 League and were unable to deliver a performance significantly above our budget.
+We want to change this and create a cycle where we become a strong team and increase our operational scale.
+Whether it is choosing the coach, team composition, operations, or management, by raising the output of everyone involved with the club, we want to generate a new chemical reaction that will empower us to transform the team.
+We hope that the 2025 season will be a year in which we can firmly demonstrate that power to everyone.

 For the first part, please see here